Georgina Rawes of Ethical Consumer looks at vegan shoes on the market, and how they measure up environmentally and ethically.

 Freerangers makes vegan shoes and accessories from a workshop in the UK and states that its workers share the same working conditions ‘as you would expect for yourself’.
 They also repair all of their shoes rather than waste them, which are made out of recycled denims and vegan canvas.
 All the products also carry the Vegan Trademark.

 Bourgeois Boheme was founded in 2005 by ex-podiatrist and long-term vegan Alicia.
-All shoes are Vegan Society Trademarked and PETA approved.
+All shoes are PETA approved but do not carry the Vegan Trademark.
 The shoes are made under ethical conditions in Portugal, using eco-friendly Italian vegan leathers.

 Wills London produces animal and human-friendly shoes with high-street styles and prices.
 On its website it claims that the ‘shoes match the high street prices dropping the barriers to living an ethical life.’
-The range of footwear is created using microfibers and is Vegan Trademarked.
+The range of footwear is created using microfibers.

 Ethical Wares stocks over 500 vegan and cruelty free products.
 It has been running for over 20 years and believes that ‘the struggle for a better deal for animals cannot be separated from that same struggle for human rights’.